zackxiong/CraftPlugins/README.md

 Use `/getinfo` to gather the current game info. <br>

 ###Current Function:
-BEACON: Create a pulse and a wall based on the distance between player and the block placed, use "w" to stay away to chage to create a stronger pulse. <br>
+BEACON: Create a pulse and a wall based on the distance between player and the block placed, use "w" to stay away to chage to create a stronger pulse.
-		When charging, the player's speed will be slowed down.
+		When charging, the player's speed will be slowed down. <br>

 TNT:    Creat an explosion after a short delay.
 When delaying, player's speed will be increased. <br>

 Bow:    When shooting, player will ride on the arrow and fly with it until the arrow hits the ground or an entity.
-When hitting, player will be ejcted <br>
+When hitting, player will be ejcted
 		and damage will be caused if an entity is hit.
 The volocity of the arrow is enhanced to fly faster and straighter.
-If an entity is going to be <br>
-		hit, the player on the arrow will be eject a little bit earlier to land face to the entity.
-Also, special treatments has been made to prevent  <br>
-		the player from stucking inside the ground/wall.
+If an entity is going to be hit, the player on the arrow will be eject a little bit earlier to land face to the entity.
+Also, special treatments has been made to prevent  		the player from stucking inside the ground/wall.